KonstantinKovalenko/KonstantinKovalenko/README.md

 I’m passionate about software quality, continuous improvement, and teamwork.
 Open to internship or junior QA positions where I can apply my skills and contribute to building reliable, user-friendly products.

-PS: Also, I have to admit, AI-created "AboutMe" part is kind of seroius, professional and dry.
-Who even believes it can be written personally without help?
-Yes, AI used background given by me and my own first version, still, it ends up somehow unnatural.
+PS: Also, I have to admit, AI-created "AboutMe" part is kind of seroius, professional and <i>dry</i>.
+I think, no one even believes such pro-ideal intro can be written personally without AI help.
+Sure, AI used background given by me and my own first version, still, it ends up somehow unnatural.
 So, I am middle-aged man, who eager to change his path and really looking forward to be an automation QA Senior one day in a future.

 Have a great day, fellow visitor!